 - Grass or vegetation that has grown higher than eight inches

 If the City has to hire a contractor to resolve a violation (or abate a nuisance), a Summary Abatement order is issued.
-Learn more about Summary Abatements and how the property owner is charged for this work here.
+Learn more about Summary Abatements and how the property owner is charged for this work on the Summary Abatements page.

-Any order may be appealed; for information about the process, review the City Clerk’s web page on appeals here.
+Any order may be appealed; for information about the process, review the City Clerk's web page on appeals.

 Customers can learn the status of a complaint online through the City's Open Data Portal.
 Look for "Resident Service Requests" under City Infrastructure to learn whether the issue has been resolved or remains open.
 The list of requests is updated weekly.
 You may also find complaint information using the Property Search function, found under "Look Up Property/Permit Information."